-Our digital strategy does not exist in isolation but needs to be aligned with our organization's overall mission, vision, and strategy.
-If it does not, we will not be able to get the support and funding needed to transform the customer experience to digital, which will likely lead to an erosion of our customer base.
+Your digital strategy does not exist in isolation but needs to be aligned with your organization's overall mission, vision, and strategy.
+If it does not, you will not be able to get the support and funding needed to transform the customer experience to digital, which will likely lead to an erosion of your customer base.
 Be crystal clear on how a digital strategy supports the overall organization.